 How does "Regatta at Sainte-Adresse" reflect Impressionist ideals?

-What symbols can be found in "Regatta at Sainte-Adresse"?
+What themes are explored in "Regatta at Sainte-Adresse"?

-What role did light play in "Regatta at Sainte-Adresse"?
+What role does light play in "Regatta at Sainte-Adresse"?

-Where can "Regatta at Sainte-Adresse" be viewed today?
+Where can I view "Regatta at Sainte-Adresse" today?

 "Regatta at Sainte-Adresse" is part of the collection at the Museum of Fine Arts in Boston.
-It continues to be a highlight of the museum's Impressionist collection, attracting visitors interested in Monet's contributions to art history.
+It is displayed alongside other significant works of Impressionism, allowing visitors to appreciate the evolution of this influential art movement.